The Electoral House of Hesse

 The three-winged Baroque Palace of the Landgraves of Hesse-Philippstha- Barchfeld, Wilhelmsburg Castle, from which they ruled their little Mediat country was built in 1690-1732 on the site of a previously demolished boyneburgischen castle.

-After the Electorate of Hesse was annexed along with his Mediat countrys in 1866 by Prussia, the two side lines Hesse-Philippsthal and Hesse-Philipp-Barchfeld received an annual pension of 300,000 marks and the castles of Rotenburg and Schönfeld (Kassel)
+After the Electorate of Hesse was annexed along with his Mediat countrys in 1866 by Prussia, the two side lines Hesse-Philippsthal and Hesse-Philipp-Barchfeld received an annual pension of 300,000 marks and the castles of Rotenburg and Schönfeld (Kassel) from the Hessian Fideikommiss.

 Today the family is based in Herleshausen, where she managed their inherited from the defunct Hessen-Philippsthal posessions.